inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 Contributors: Fubra
 Tags: Quiz,test,exam,survey,results,email,quizzies,charts,google charts
 Tested up to: 3.1
-Stable tag: 1.2.1
+Stable tag: 1.3
-Requires At Least: 2.9.2
+Requires At Least: 3.0

 A plugin to allow users to generate quizes, exams, tests and surveys for their wordpress site.

 == Description ==

-This plugin is designed to allow wordpress blog owners to create their own quizzes and surveys.
+This plugin is designed to allow wordpress blog owners to create their own quiz, questionaire, test, exam or survey.
+If you want to ask people a series of questions and record or mark the results, then this plugin can help.
 Shows survey results using google charts.

 Editable options for quizes are